monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 While some older soundcards (and a few modern ones) have their own hardware-based synthesizers, this is relatively rare.
 Generally, soundcard drivers work with software synthesizers to interpret MIDI and output audio.

 Some games only contain MIDI audio data.
 In the past this prevented audio for these games from working on platforms that did not support MIDI, or with soundcards that did not provide MIDI drivers.
-ScummVM can now convert MIDI data to sampled audio using MIDI device emulators.
+NovelVM can now convert MIDI data to sampled audio using MIDI device emulators.

 What is General MIDI?